-For any given database, NuoDB recommend running two or more SMs to ensure high-availability and redundancy.
+For any given database, NuoDB recommends running two or more SMs to ensure high-availability and redundancy.
 Additional SMs do not typically make the database faster to read or write data.
-(Additional TEs on the other hand can provide increased performance by allowing more queries to be run concurrently).
+Additional TEs, on the other hand, can provide increased performance by allowing more queries to be run concurrently.

-An SM needs to be taken down for maintenance, is scaled-in because it is no longer needed or was restarted due to a failure.
+Scenario: An SM needs to be taken down for maintenance, is scaled-in (because it is, temporarily not needed) or restarted due to a failure.

 nuocmd show domain or

 SYNC state, the SM requests (from the already-running SMs in the database) a copy of all data that has changed since the last transaction it committed (just before going down).

 Once the archive is up-to-date again, it switches to the